11 Ways To Demonstrate Your Leadership Skills at Work

 5. Set a strong example

 When you undertake projects proactively and approach your work positively, you can motivate others to do the same.
 By setting a good example in the workplace, you can more easily lead colleagues toward a successful outcome.
 Aim to serve as a role model whether or not you have an audience.
-This method can help you improve your performance continuously so you will be better prepared to lead when necessary.
+This method can help you improve your performance continuously so you'll be better prepared to lead when necessary.

 Read more: Leadership Skills: Definitions and Examples